Skip to content

 Warning

-When you bring your own OTel configuration, you will lose useful behavior and telemetry tags that the Golden Path provides out-of-the-box.
-Consider using the otel-config-generator when possible to extend the default configuration rather than replacing it completely, or ask Kjøremiljø to support your use case.
+When you bring your own OTel configuration, you'll lose useful behavior and telemetry tags that the Golden Path provides out-of-the-box.
+Consider using the otel-config-generator to extend the default configuration rather than replacing it completely, or ask Kjøremiljø to support your use case.

 stacks/dev/app-example/config_override.tf